-Puma SE’s corporate mission statement and corporate vision statement are focused on making the company an industry leader, with emphasis on sustainability.
+Puma’s corporate mission statement and corporate vision statement are focused on making the company an industry leader, with emphasis on sustainability.
 The corporation’s mission statement establishes what the business does in the sporting goods industry.
 In this case, Puma aims for industry leadership in developing and providing its athletic goods to target customers around the world.
 On the other hand, the company’s vision statement determines the overall strategic direction of the enterprise and its development as a major player in the global athletic shoes and apparel market.
 Puma is one of the biggest companies in the industry, directly competing against other large players, such as Nike, Adidas, ASICS, Under Armour, and VF Corporation, which impose aggressive competitive pressures in the international industry.
 Puma’s corporate vision and mission statements are critical determinants of how the business pursues its strategic objectives and follows its strategic plans, despite pressures, risks, and challenges from large multinational competitors.

 Considering their significance in the strategic development of the business, the corporate mission and vision statements determine Puma’s generic strategy for competitive advantage and intensive strategies for growth.
 The sporting goods company’s competitive advantages are offshoots of strategic management guided by the mission statement and vision statement.
-Such a relationship indicates the importance of carefully crafting these statements, which Puma has done, especially with regard to its vision statement, given current business conditions, industry trends, and strategic targets in the years to come.
+Such a relationship indicates the importance of carefully crafting these statements, which Puma has done, especially about its vision statement, given current business conditions, industry trends, and strategic targets in the years to come.

 Puma’s Mission Statement

 Puma’s corporate mission is “to be the Fastest Sports Brand in the world.”
 This mission statement is encapsulated in the company’s mantra, “Forever Faster,” which highlights the strategic aim of being ahead of the competition in the sporting goods, apparel, and accessories industry.
 In this regard, Puma’s corporate mission statement has the following main components: